bondarukoleh/html_css_playground/browser_javaScript/info/browser.md

 ---
 #### Attributes and properties
+Attributes – is what’s written in HTML. \
+Properties – is what’s in DOM objects. \

 ##### DOM properties
 DOM nodes are regular JavaScript objects.
 We can add some properties or functions to them.
 ```js